arnaudt-bojan/arnaudt-bojan/replit.md

   - Buyer accounts have null passwords (security measure - cannot login)
   - 4-role system: admin, editor, viewer (sellers) and buyer
   - Seller emails blocked from guest checkout to prevent role confusion
+  - **Order Authorization**: Comprehensive multi-tenant security - sellers can only view/modify orders containing their products; buyers can only view their own orders; platform owner/admin can access all orders.
+Cart validation enforces single-seller orders for proper data isolation and payment routing.
 - **Notification System**:
   - Comprehensive email notification system using Resend
   - All emails sent from Upfirst (platform branding), seller emails use Reply-To